aa0051320/Pages/_Diablo_IV/01 Ice Shards.md

 The faster you kill enemies, the safer you are.

 Staff has +100% Effect.
-As long as the Affixes of Staff is properly chosen, it can deal huge Damage to Boss or Unstoppable Enemy.
+As long as the Affixes of Staff is properly chosen, it can deal huge Damage to Unstoppable Enemy or Boss.
-But the prerequisite is that **Lucky Hit Chance** must be high enough so that Mana can keep up with Attack Speed.
+But the prerequisite is that **Lucky Hit Chance** must be high enough so that Mana can keep up with Attack Speed. -->

 ## Gear Affixes Priority
 1. Attack Speed